Vollinger0/esm/development.md

 ### WIP

-- [ ] check requirements should do a test copy with robocopy

 ### later

 - [ ] refactor configuration once again: put base-config as default-config into the module, and provide an example custom config.
-The game has to do some sanity checks on startup to make sure the required configurations are in place (like installdir, dedicated yaml, etc.) - Or use something more sophisticated, e.g. a proper getter for config properties that retrieve it from custom -> base -> fallback to a default.
+The game has to do some sanity checks on startup to make sure the required configurations are in place (like installdir, dedicated yaml, etc.) - Or use something more sophisticated, e.g. a proper getter for config properties that retrieve it from custom -> base -> fallback to a default. => use pydantic!
 - [ ] refactor purge-tools, make them wipe instead, or make all tools have the option to additionally purge too.
 - [ ] tool to purge a list of playfields passed in the command line and/or file?
 - [ ] provide full installation package with install bat, that installs esm, the tools (osfmount, peazip, etc.)?